-By pouring Himself into the fragile, tiny body of an infant, Yehoshua identified Himself with the weakness and dependency of all of us when we were children.
+By pouring Himself into the fragile, tiny body of an infant, Yeshua identified Himself with the weakness and dependency of all of us when we were children.
 God longs for little ones to be born and grow up happy and secure in a stable environment.
 Hmmm.
-Yehoshua was born in a stable.
+Yeshua was born in a stable.

 I am convinced that God engineered the English language to make points such as this.
 He is quite a punster.
-We can see that by how He so frequently made plays on words in the Hebrew language when He downloaded the Scriptures to holy men in Old Testament days.
+We can see that by how He so frequently made plays on words in the Hebrew language when He downloaded the Scriptures to holy men who recorded His words.

 In Job 39:9, God is saying it is impossible for people to tame their lust, but there is hope for us; He can tame it.
 Whether people know God or not, it is due to the grace of God when we find ourselves able to be sensible and restrain our enjoyment of sexual pleasure within the boundaries of marriage.
 In fact, the grace of God is at work even when people engage in sex outside of marriage, restricting their perversion, keeping them from getting more carried away and causing greater harm.
 However, unless people continue to flow with God's grace towards increasing maturity, they eventually fall away from goodness and sink down into a cesspool of sin.

-In the context of the manger, this verse speaks of being respectfully satisfied with the mate whom God has provided, instead of letting the unicorn within our flesh steal feed from someone else's manger.
+In the context of the manger, this verse speaks of being respectfully satisfied with the mate whom God has provided, instead of letting the unicorn within our flesh appease its hunger by stealing gratification from someone else's manger.
 As a baby's bed, the symbolism speaks of the peace and rest in a child's heart when his parents are faithful to each other.

 How can the unicorn be made to serve?
 By channelling the energy of our sexual drive into constructive avenues when a God–approved release is not available.
 For the unmarried, this energy can be diverted into attending upon the Lord without distraction.

 Sometimes married people are required to abstain.
+One's spouse might be away from home for days or longer in the interests of their career, or they might be ill and unable to participate in sex.
 Rather than being resentful and becoming frustrated, through thanking God in those circumstances, people can develop patience, which is a great treasure.
 The Bible says it is God's will that we give thanks to Him in every circumstance.
 This is a tremendously powerful exercise.